FooSoft/goldsmith/README.md

 # Goldsmith #

 Goldsmith is a fast and easily extensible static website generator written in Go.
-In contrast to other generators, Goldsmith does not force any design paradigms or file organizational schemes on the user, making it possible to create anything from blogs to image galleries using the same tool.
+In contrast to many other generators, Goldsmith does not force any design paradigms or file organization rules on the user, making it possible to generate anything from blogs to image galleries using the same tool.

 ## Tutorial ##

-Goldsmith does not use any configuration files, and all generation behavior is described through code.
+Goldsmith does not use any configuration files, and all behavior customization happens in code.
 Goldsmith uses the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to establish a chain, which modifies files as they pass through it.
-Although the [Goldsmith](https://godoc.org/github.com/FooSoft/goldsmith) is short and (hopefully) easy to understand, I find it is best to learn by example:
+Although the [Goldsmith](https://godoc.org/github.com/FooSoft/goldsmith) is short and (hopefully) easy to understand, it is often best to learn by example:

-*   Start by copying files from a source directory to a destination directory (simplest possible use case):
+*   Start by copying files from a source directory to a destination directory (the simplest possible use case):

     ```go
     goldsmith.